PhoenixStormJr/Kali-xfce-windows10-theme/README.md

 Kali-Linux provides a GREAT windows 10 theme with Kali-undercover, but did NOT upload it to github.
 I copied it.
 Here it is!

 # Install theme on your computer
-click the green code button, download zip, open your file explorer, right click and extract it, now copy
+click the green code button, download zip, open your file explorer, right click and extract it, now copy the folder "Kali-Windows-10-theme" to "/usr/share/icons" with the admin file explorer.
+(To get admin file explorer type "sudo" in the command line before the name of your preffered file explorer.
+With xfce it is probably "sudo thunar") now you can go into your settings or appearance settings and apply the theme.